luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-GoogleMaps-SimpleMap-MAUI/README.md

 # How to show a Google Map in a MAUI Blazor application

-In this sample we are going to create a Blazor Web Application with Visual Studio 2022 and .NET 9.
+In this sample we are going to create a MAUI Blazor Application with Visual Studio 2022

 We will create a Razor component to invoke the GoogleMap API to show a simple map

 **Note**: for getting more information about GoogleMaps API in JavaScript visit this example in the URL

 https://developers.google.com/maps/documentation/javascript/examples/map-simple

-## 1. We create a Blazor Web App with Visual Studio 2022 Community Edition
+## 1. We create a MAUI Blazor App with Visual Studio 2022 Community Edition

 Install Visual Studio 2022 Versión 17.12.0 Preview 2.0 Community Edition